This article may contain affiliate links

 Building steps up a slope generally requires longer treads and less frequent risers.
 This means most of the time you are creating a stepped route or pathway.

-This means it is more costly to surface the all of the steps with a hard material than shorter and steeper steps.
+Consequently it is more costly to surface the all of the steps with a hard material than shorter and steeper steps.
 The cheapest way to build steps on a slope is by using sleepers as risers.
 These can be set into the ground on edge and fixed to treated timber posts concreted into the ground.

 The treads can then be based up like a path with mot type 1 and gravels laid as a finished surface.
 Alternatively you can use a thick layer of bark mulch or even re-grade the soil around them and turf.